 - Represented an affiliate of The Carlyle Group, as Sole Lead Arranger and Sole Bookrunner, in obtaining the Maryland Lottery and Gaming Control Commission’s approval of a $50 million syndicated secured working capital facility secured by equity interest in MGM National Harbor Casino.

-- Represented Caesars Entertainment Corporation in obtaining the Maryland Lottery and Gaming Control Commission’s approval of the merger of Caesars Acquisition Company with and into Caesars Entertainment Corporation.
+Represented Caesars Entertainment Corporation in obtaining the Maryland Lottery and Gaming Control Commission’s approval of the merger of Caesars with Eldorado Resorts.

 - Represented Golden Entertainment, Inc. in obtaining regulatory approval of (i) its $1.2 billion senior secured credit facility, (ii) the issuance of more than 5% of its equity securities, and (iii) an Institutional Investor Waiver of gaming licensing requirements for the recipient of the stock – all as part of the consideration for its acquisition of four casinos in Nevada and refinance of its debt.